jamesqquick/auth0-react-workshop/README.md

 # Auth0 ♥️ React Workshop

 This repository is set up to facilitate a hands-on workshop with authentication in React using Auth0.
-There are a few additional sections for adding multi-factor authentication and deploying to AWS Amplify.
+There are a few additional sections for adding multi-factor authentication and deployment.

 ![Auth0 Loves React](./images/auth0-react.jpg)